varyonic/lipstick/README.md

   bundle exec ruby -I lib:test test/test_lipstick.rb -v
 ```

+Manual cleanup may be required before re-running tests.

 ## Contributing to lipstick

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.